War Stories and Our Town

 By Marg Powell, Specialist Library Technician, Metadata Services | 6 August 2015

-War Stories and Our Town is a year-long program of exhibitions, performances, forums, community activities and commemorative events throughout the Scenic Rim during 2015.
-Their aim is to explore local Anzac and war history through a variety of community engagement processes, to create legacy material that will build more resilient communities and a stronger sense of identification and connection to place.
+War Stories and Our Town was a year-long program of exhibitions, performances, forums, community activities and commemorative events throughout the Scenic Rim during 2015.
+The aim was to explore local Anzac and war history through a variety of community engagement processes, to create legacy material that will build more resilient communities and a stronger sense of identification and connection to place.

-One of these is a gripping new work by Goat Track Theatre which is the outcome of the community arts and cultural development project – “Cries of the Kalwun.”
+One of these is was gripping new work by Goat Track Theatre which was the outcome of the community arts and cultural development project – “Cries of the Kalwun.”

 The final performance-outcome of the project is not a retelling of war stories, but instead a reframing of the issues raised about war that young people felt compelled to respond to.
 The result is a “looking glass” through which we are compelled to question the substance of all history.

-These events are supported the Queensland Government for the Queensland Anzac Centenary.
+These events were supported the Queensland Government for the Queensland Anzac Centenary.

-The State Library of Queensland as part of its commitment to Q ANZAC 100: Memories for a New Generation - is hosting an number of Exhibitions and Events providing opportunities to bring our history to life and create a renewed WWI and Anzac legacy for future generations.
+The State Library of Queensland as part of its commitment to Q ANZAC 100: Memories for a New Generation - hosted an number of Exhibitions and Events providing opportunities to bring our history to life and create a renewed First World War and Anzac legacy for future generations.

 Comments